darkreader/darkreader.org/src/tips/topics/ui-errors.md

     <img src="/images/tips/UI-err-console.png" alt="Dark Reader UI console" style="width: 16rem;" loading="lazy" />

-If you find something write to our support team support@darkreader.org and we will try to help you!
+If you find something please email to our support team support@darkreader.org and we will try to help you!